create new outcome variable

 3.2.4 Exercise 4

-Estimate the difference in means, or average treatment effect, of terrorism
+Estimate the difference in means, or average treatment effect, of terrorism on the outcome.

 # separate two groups